 For assistance with these or other local history materials, please complete the Archives Research Request form.

 This section of the website is currently in progress.
 Please keep checking back for further updates.

 As part of a digital humanities project, the work was digitized and can be viewed in its entirety here.
-Reed Library also holds copies of the physical book produced by the project in both its circulating collection and its non-circulating special collection.
+Reed Library also holds copies of the physical book in its circulating collection.

 Daniel A. Reed Library • The State University of New York at Fredonia • 280 Central Ave., Fredonia, NY 14063 • 716-673-3184 • Fax: 716-673-3185 • firstname.lastname@example.org